Psychon-Dev-Studios/psychon-dev-studios.github.io/pages/please-send-help.md

 Since you don't have a monitor, you're going to need to set up remote access.

 *If you already installed Visual Studio Code, skip to step 3*
-1. Download (Visual Studio Code)[https://code.visualstudio.com/download].
+1. Download [Visual Studio Code](https://code.visualstudio.com/download).
 You'll want the x64 Windows User-Installer version
 2. Run the .exe, follow the installation directions.
 Make sure you do NOT disable the startup shortcut
 3. Open Visual Studio Code.
 At the top of the screen, find **Terminal**.
 Click it, then click **New Terminal**
 4. If you haven't already, plug in your Kano. ***It will need 3-5 minutes to boot up, do not continue until it finishes***